alternativahq/wp-api-definitions/README.md

 ## Overview

 Wodo Api Definitions module include system wide APIs, transports and schema definitions that are starting point while features are designed and developed.

+## API Driven Design

+If you do not work on important problem, it is unlikely you'will do important work.
+Richard Hamming.

+We all talk about APIs in the software world all the time.
+If we need to define an API in the simplest form, the definition would be "An API is characteristic of the way how two pieces of software can communicate over a transport in a fast, secure, easily programable way".
+If there are missing API features and incomplete API definitions, a software system becomes hard to integrate and change.
+Here in the wodo netowrk, we design APIs to solve these two important problems by relying on API definition fundamentals.

+We follow the following proven principles to design our APIs

+* What developers really want from your API
+* How to make your API stand out from the crowd
+* Strategies for driving broad developer adoption
+* A fool-proof way to design for great user experience

 ## Async API Definitions